chintu4646/chintu4646/README.md

-- 👋 Hi, I’m @chintu4646
+- 👋 Hi, I’m @chandra_reddy
 - 👀 I’m interested in intenships and job oppertunites
-- 🌱 I’m currently learning java with dsa and doing projects web devolpment and android devoplop and ai tools and also ios
+- 🌱 I’m currently learning java with dsa and doing projects on web devolpment and learning data science and aiml
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me gmail